mxx-lxg/spacebase/README.md

 In the config file temperatures are stated in °Celsius.
 Time is stated in Seconds.

-## Hardware modules
+## Hardware modules / Serial API

 Most hardware modules are based on Arduinos.
 When plugged into the control system via USB they should automatically be detected on startup.
+I will make a detailed documentation for the Serial API available as soon as i get to it, so you can integrate your own hardware.

 ## Manual controls